 How HAWK Alert works:

-Faculty/Staff can refer "Roster and Non-Roster" students to the Center for Student Success in the following ways:
+Step 1: Faculty/Staff can refer "Roster and Non-Roster" students to the Center for Student Success in the following ways:

-We contact the student and provide information about campus resources.
+Step 2: We contact the student and provide information about campus resources.

-We counsel and advise the student about ways to address the academic difficulties.
+Step 3: We counsel and advise the student about ways to address the academic difficulties.

-We report back to the faculty/staff/advisor the outcome of the meeting with the student either directly and/or by uploading our progress within the referral.
+Step 4: We report back to the faculty/staff/advisor the outcome of the meeting with the student either directly and/or by uploading our progress within the referral.

-***UPDATE*** We now have a "KUDOS" referral that can be used to congratulate or encourage a student that is performing well.
+***Have student doing a great job in your class?
+Make sure you submit a "KUDOS" referral that can be used to congratulate or encourage a student that is performing well.
 Please feel free to "motivate" your students!

-Our new HAWK Alert/KUDOS referral system is much simpler and more productive than our prior referral system and we look forward to assisting you.
 If you have any questions or concerns, please contact Mark Hunt at (910)775-4393 or firstname.lastname@example.org.
 Thank you.